Royal Farms Offering Employees Wellness Bonus for Vaccination

-BALTIMORE, Md., Feb.
-12, 2021 (GLOBE NEWSWIRE) -- Royal Farms today announced it will pay a $50 wellness bonus to each employee who gets inoculated against the Covid-19 virus through the end of 2021.
+BALTIMORE, Feb.
+17, 2021 (GLOBE NEWSWIRE) -- Royal Farms today announced it will pay a $50 wellness bonus to each employee who gets inoculated against the COVID-19 virus through the end of 2021.

 Royal Farms has been taking extensive preventive measures against COVID-19 beginning early in the pandemic and strives to keep the entire staff, its families, and customers safe.
 Measures include daily temperature checks, installation of protective barriers at all stores, following social distancing guidelines for customers and staff, and wearing protective masks and gloves.